thoughtworks-jumpstart/react-simple-clock/README.md

 If React elements are immutable, how can we build apps that require us to change its content?

-In this exercise, we will look at how to update these elements.
+We have used a naive approach to update our React component with the current time using `props` and used `setInterval()` to push the new props to the component.

+In this exercise, your task is to convert the function component to a class component and use `state` to update the time instead.

 ## The clock